kevinyswong/kevinyswong.github.io/index.md

 in America is one peaceful tick of change in the ocean of our inflated self-importance.
-How many in those prior civilizations screamed that the end is nigh, yet the world has moved on, and they carry about themselves in it as routinely as the Earth revolves around the Sun?
-It's always irked me how any mentioning the fall of the Roman Empire carries an air of puritanical nationalism, that it is with resignation that such greatness came to an end.
+How many in those prior civilizations screamed that the end is nigh, yet the world has moved on, and they carry about themselves in it as routinely as the earth revolves around the sun?
+It's always irked me how any mentioning the fall of the Roman Empire carries an air of puritanical nationalism, that it is with resentful resignation that such greatness came to an end.
 It certainly was great, but we give the invaders who brought its fall the exceedingly flattering name of barbarians even though they too had families and lives, pursuing their interests just as the Romans theirs, and these barbaric tribes don't seem barbarians any longer when we name them properly: the Franks settling in modern France, the Visigoths in modern Spain, the ancestors of the moderns.
 We sympathize so intensely with the Romans because we see only one side, and the fact that we continue to use the word barbarians descends from this lineage—it's what the Romans called outsiders.
-It is worth reminding ourselves the truth Carl Sagan pointed out in COSMOS: "National boundaries are not evident when we view the Earth from space.
+It is worth reminding ourselves the truth Carl Sagan pointed out in COSMOS: "National boundaries are not evident when we view the earth from space.
 Fanatical ethnic or religious or national chauvinisms are a little difficult to maintain when we see our planet as a fragile blue crescent fading to become an inconspicuous point of light against the bastion and citadel of the stars."
 That blue crescent formed 4,500,000,000 years ago, of which we humans developed agriculture in the last 12,000 and began laying the foundation for civilization.
 It is outright foolish to think that human culture has peaked and should change no further.
-The future of the country is diversity and what must happen: acceptance and unity, not separation and exclusion.
+The future of the country is diversity and what must
+happen: acceptance and unity, not separation and exclusion.
 Why not imagine a future where we contain Whitman's multitudes?
 Across canyons and valleys, lush green praries and eroded rock strewn over sand-blown desert, towering mesas and redwood forests, we find small towns and major metropolises decorating the land under the snow-capped mountains, for we are all of us American: brown and yellow and black and white and blue and red, bound not by prescriptions of the isolated echo chambers that came before but by a full forward march, hand in hand, towards a history that will bear our names in pioneering pride.
 When we were children we saw ourselves as adventurers and explorers, looking out at a world full of mystery, curious at everything, unafraid to learn, elated to be alive.
 Where has that sense of awe and wonder gone?

 <br>